 The report by Healthwatch Bucks is a timely and useful reminder which will help us to make sure that whenever we provide written information we consider the readability of what we produce.
 Across the CCG, we have asked that staff adopt the recommendations made within the Healthwatch report for all our publications.
 We expect staff preparing written communications apply the Flesch-Kincaid test and use it as a tool to improve the readability of their public documents.
 To improve readability, we will ensure that all future key documents include an easy-read summary at the beginning.

-Gillian Quinton, Executive Director of Communities of Health and Adult Social Care at Bucks County Council, said
+Gillian Quinton, Executive Director of Communities, Health and Adult Social Care at Bucks County Council, said

 It is vital that officers writing for a public audience are able to write clearly and effectively, and as an organisation we have a responsibility to make sure that officers are supported to develop the skills needed.
 The Healthwatch report gives some very useful pointers and we will be creating a number of tools and information to help our officers develop these techniques.
 These tools will incorporate the resources you have helpfully identified